-This guide walks you through creating a service account and setting it up for use with Cloud Security Command Center (Cloud SCC) client libraries.
+Create a service account and set it up for use with Security Command Center client libraries.

 Before you begin

-To complete this guide, you'll need the following:
+To complete this guide, you need the following:

-- The Cloud Identity and Access Management (Cloud IAM) role Service Account Admin.
-For more information about Cloud SCC Cloud IAM roles, see Access control.
+- The Service Account Admin IAM role.
+For more information about Security Command Center IAM roles, see Access control.

-To access Cloud SCC programmatically, you'll use Cloud Shell to get the client library and authenticate a service account.
+To access Security Command Center programmatically, use Cloud Shell to get the client library and authenticate a service account.

 Setting up environment variables

 - Go to the Google Cloud Console.